When is Silent Witness on TV?

 What is Silent Witness about?

 The BBC crime drama focuses on a team of forensic pathologists as they investigate various crimes.
-The series was first broadcast in 1996 and has been going ever since.
+The series was first broadcast in 1996 and has been a staple of British TV ever since.

+Revealing what’s in store for series 22, producer Kiaran Murray-Smith tells RadioTimes.com that we’ll delve deeper into the personal lives and personalities of our four main characters: Nikki, Thomas, Clarissa and Jack.
+The “ambitious” new series will also be more “expansive,” taking us beyond the four walls of the Lyell Centre.

 “And I think that’s coincidental with the advent of drone photography which has allowed you aerial access to cities in a much cheaper and more cost efficient way than it used to be.”